bobdivx/zimatools/README.md

 - Get information about files and directories

 Example queries you can make to Cursor:

+**File Operations:**
 - "List all files in /Documents on my ZimaOS"
 - "Read the contents of /path/to/file.txt from ZimaOS"
 - "Search for files containing 'project' on my ZimaOS"

+**Docker Operations:**
+- "List all Docker containers on my ZimaOS"
+- "Start the Docker container named 'myapp'"
+- "Show me the logs from container 'nginx'"
+- "Get information about container 'database'"
+- "Restart the container with ID abc123"

 ## Development